 In addition, they can secure finance for clients without permanent rights to reside and that have little credit history in the UK.

-Fox Davidson can help clients with:
+Lloyd Wells can help clients with:

 This is a confirmation from a mortgage lender that they would, in principle, be willing to lend you a certain amount should you find a property.
 Having an agreement can make you a more attractive buyer as it shows the seller that you will be able to secure the amount of money you need to buy the property.

 Once you have found the perfect property it will be time to make an offer.
 It is common practice to offer less than the asking price, however, if other people are making offers for the property, you may need to offer the asking price or more.

 When making an offer mention any points that will enhance your profile e.g. you are a chain-free first-time buyer.